Politics, Business & Culture in the Americas

 Reading Time: < 1 minute

-This survey includes only the three candidates who won their coalition’s primaries and polled highest in the June survey from Zuban Córdoba.
-They are listed here in alphabetical order by last name.
-We will occasionally update this page to reflect developments in the campaigns, including other candidates who rise in polls.
+The candidates are listed here in alphabetical order by last name.
+We will occasionally update this page to reflect developments in the campaigns.

 AQ also asked a dozen nonpartisan experts on Argentina to help us identify where each candidate stands on two spectrums: left versus right on economic matters, and a more personalistic leadership style versus an emphasis on institutions.
 We’ve published the average response, with a caveat: Platforms evolve, and so do candidates.